 The North Face Perfect Core High-Rise are made with an 89% Supplex nylon and 11% Lycra Black spandex blend.
 They come in limited color choices (Black, Navy, and Blue) and have no patterns.
 The current sizing options are XS to XL in short and regular inseams.
 We aren't the biggest fans of these tights for yoga practice, but they will do well for a day out hiking or running.
 If you are looking for an excellent option for tummy control, the Perfect Core is where it's at.

 We scored this pair on the lower end for breathability.
 Usually, when we think of breathability in yoga pants, we consider how the material vents our sweat, but this pair actually impeded our body's ability to breathe!
 The waist is so tight that it can be challenging to take a deep breath when wearing them.

 As for the material's ability to keep us cool, it was just okay.
 The current material formulation feels thick, and we got a little sweaty in this pair.
 However, it was moisture-wicking and dried quickly while wearing.
 Since we tested the black color, you couldn't see if the leggings were wet or not.
 This pair currently also comes in a Navy and "Dazzling Blue" option; since we didn't test these colors, we can't confirm whether they darken considerably when wet or not.

 Ease of Movement

-The rest of the legging was not particularly stretchy either, and when trying to get into side splits or Lotus, we noticed a lot of resistance.
-This is where our Editors' Choice winner, the Alo Yoga High-Waist Airbrush excelled, letting up move easily into any pose we tried without holding us back.
+The rest of the legging was not particularly stretchy either, and when trying to get into splits or lotus, we noticed a lot of resistance.
+This metric is where the Lululemon Align II excelled, allowing us to move easily into any pose we tried without holding us back.

-Comfort & Fit
+Comfort and Fit

-If you couldn't tell already, we thought this was the least comfortable pair of yoga pants in this review.
+If you couldn't tell already, we thought this was one of the least comfortable pairs in this review.
 TNF states alternately that the mesh panel offers "core support" and "helps you engage your core."